 What Makes a Great Instructional Designer?

 Every job draws on a wide pool of skills.
-Instructional design is no different.
+The development of instructional materials is no different.
 It could mean project management one moment and graphic design the next.

 There is a lot that instructional designers need to know.
 But which qualities make an instructional designer great?
 The following traits indicate an instructional designer will inject some horsepower into your campaign for behaviour change:

 1: GOOD RELATIONSHIP-BUILDER